 Level-funded health plans are ERISA compliant, partially self-insured plans designed to offer employers more flexibility and potential for 15%-30% cost savings.
 These plans are available to groups with two or more employees, have a wide range of industry-leading insurance companies to select plans from, and a nationwide network of hospitals and physicians that employees will be able to choose from.

 When a group signs up for a level-funded health plan, their insurance carrier can estimate the number of claims it will receive based on the group size.
 As each employee’s premium is paid, that money goes into a claims account.
 If at the end of the year there is a surplus of money remaining in the claims account, the employer will receive that money back.

 If your group encounters higher-than-expected claims and your claims account is depleted, your Stop-Loss Insurance will step in to protect your finances and cover any overrun.
 This is included in your fixed cost along with taxes, commission, and administrative costs for level-funded health plans.

 A third-party administrator often handles the day-to-day functions of the program, allowing you to focus more on running daily operations.

 Could a level-funded health plan be right for your firm?

 If you’re wondering whether a level-funded health plan could be right for your business, our licensed Benefits Counselors are here to help.
-To learn more or to receive a quote, please visit https://ficpa.memberbenefits.com/employer-group-solutions/.
+To learn more, or to receive a quote, please see the employer group solutions that are available to you.